xrrocha/forms-poc/README.md

 # Forms POC

-This project explores the implementation of a forms generator that, given the metadata associated with a form, dynamically runs the form both as a Swing application and as a web page.
+This project explores the implementation (in Kotlin) of a forms generator that, given the metadata associated with a form, dynamically runs the form both as a Swing application and as a web page.

 This POC explores the following subjects: